Making A Difference in Our County

 4-H Youth Development

-The Lee County 4-H Club, led by 4-H Agent Mallory Wise and Extension Educator Anne Spelts, was involved in a wide variety of activities in 2018.
-4-H’ers learned a wide range of skills, from marksmanship and teamwork to reasoning and public speaking.
-The Project SAFE (Shooting Awareness, Fun and Education) Shotgun Team has five certified coaches and 25 team members.
+Lee County 4-H members, led by 4-H Agent Mallory Wise and4-H Educator Anne Spelts, were involved in a wide variety of activities in 2019.
+They learned a wide range of skills, from marksmanship and teamwork to reasoning and public speaking.
+The S.A.F.E. shotgun team has five certified coaches and 25 team members.
 Lee County was represented at the Area Poultry Judging Competition and at the Area Cotton Boll and Consumer Judging Competition, where the junior team of Abby Prandine, Madeline Kerznar, Cassidy McMann, and Hunter Michael place third.
-There were 5 middle school and high-school participants at District Project Achievement at Rock Eagle and there were 28 fourth through sixth graders who competed at Project Achievement in Houston County, with 80% of those students placing in the top three in their respective projects.
-Also, at District Project Achievement at Rock Eagle 4-H Center, two Lee County 4-H’ers fulfilled their elected duties and served as the Southwest District Junior Board Members.
-There were also 10 fifth- and sixth-graders competing at Project Achievement in Moultrie, Georgia.
+There were 5 middle school and high school participants at District Project Achievement at Rock Eagle and there were 28 fourth through sixth graders who competed at Project Achievement in Houston County, with 80% of those students placing in the top three in their respective projects.
+Also, at District Project Achievement at Rock Eagle 4-H Center, two Lee County 4-H’ers fulfilled their elected duties and served as the Southwest District Junior Board Members representing Lee County and thier area of the state.